ray-project/ray/python/ray/util/sgd/v2/migration/sgd-migration-guide.md

 results = trainer.run(train_func_distributed)
 trainer.shutdown()
 ```
+3. Rather than iteratively calling `trainer.train()` or `trainer.validate()` for each epoch, in Ray SGD v2 the training function defines the full training execution and is run via `trainer.run(train_func)`.

-Currently, this means that the user is now responsible for modifying their code to support distributed training (specifying `DistributedDataParallel` for `torch` or `MultiWorkerMirroredStrategy` for `tensorflow`) as opposed to having this be automatically handled internally.
+Currently, this means that you are now responsible for modifying your code to support distributed training (specifying `DistributedDataParallel` for `torch` or `MultiWorkerMirroredStrategy` for `tensorflow`) as opposed to having this be automatically handled internally.
 However, we have plans to provide utilities that you can use to automatically handle these recipes for you.

+In the following sections, we will guide you through the steps to migrate:
+1. Training Logic
+2. Interacting with Trainer state (intermediate metrics, checkpointing)
+3. Hyperparameter Tuning with Ray Tune

 ## Training Logic
 The main change you will have to make is how you define your training logic.
 In Ray SGD v1, the API for defining training logic differed for `TorchTrainer` vs. `TFTrainer`, so the steps to migrate will be different for each of these.

 ### PyTorch
 In v1, the training logic is defined through the `train_epoch` and `train_batch` methods of a `TrainingOperator` class which is passed into the `TorchTrainer`.
 To migrate to Ray SGD v2, there are 2 options:
-1. If you liked having your training logic in the `TrainingOperator`, you can continue to use the `TrainingOperator` with Ray SGD v2.
-2. If you felt the `TrainingOperator` is too unnecessary and complex, or you had to customize it extensively, you can define your own training function.
+1. If you felt the `TrainingOperator` is too unnecessary and complex, or you had to customize it extensively, you can define your own training function.
+2. If you liked having your training logic in the `TrainingOperator`, you can continue to use the `TrainingOperator` with Ray SGD v2.

+#### Alternative 1: Custom Training Function
+You can define your own custom training function, and use only the parts from `TrainingOperator.train_epoch`, `TrainingOperator.setup`, and `TrainingOperator.validate` that are necessary for your application.

+You can see a full example on how to port over regular PyTorch DDP code to Ray SGD here: https://docs.ray.io/en/master/raysgd/v2/user_guide.html#update-training-function

-#### Alternative 1: Continue to use `TrainingOperator`
+#### Alternative 2: Continue to use `TrainingOperator`
-You can define a training function that instantiates your `TrainingOperator` and you can call methods directly on the operator object.
+Alternatively, if you liked having the `TrainingOperator`, you can define a training function that instantiates your `TrainingOperator` and you can call methods directly on the operator object.

 So instead of
 ```python